-If you are experiencing an animal health emergency, please call
+If you are experiencing an animal health emergency and you are a CURRENT client, please call

 without hesitation.
 If you are unsure if you’re experiencing an emergency or not, please call.
 I am more than happy to talk my clients through a potential emergency in order to triage the situation.
 I would rather hear “oh wait… that’s not an intestine hanging out of her, it’s just a nipple, sorry!” at 3am than “I wasn’t sure what I was looking at and now she’s down and won’t get up” at 3pm the next day.

 If you’re experiencing an emergency and reach my voicemail, leave a message with your name, which animal is affected, and a very brief description of what is occurring.
-I will call you back within five minutes once I’ve listened to the message so that I can be prepared to offer you an expedited medical plan.
-If you are not a current or established client, you absolutely will not receive a return call within five minutes.
+I will call you back within thirty minutes once I’ve listened to the message so that I can be prepared to offer you an expedited medical plan.
+If you are not a current or established client, you absolutely will not receive a return call until normal business hours the following day.
 Emergency services are available 24/7 for current clients only.